Frequently Asked Questions

 Q. How long will the inspection take?

-A. A thorough inspection can take between 3 and 8 hours or more to complete depending on the size of the home, if there are extra outbuildings etc.
+A. A thorough inspection can take 3 hours or more to complete depending on the size and age of the home, if there are extra outbuildings etc.

 Q. When will I receive my inspection report?

-A. Your report will be ready for you within 48 hours after the inspection, however usually the reports are done well before this time.
-A Link to the report will be emailed directly to you where you can download the PDF file.
+A. A link where you can download your report will be emailed to you within 48 hours of the inspection, however usually the reports are done well before this time.

 Q. Do I need to attend the inspection?